-This Low Carb Keto Crack Slaw is seriously addictive, so delicious, and easy to make.
-It will become a staple week-night keto dinner at your house.
-Enjoy a tasty egg roll in a bowl that’s ready in 15 minutes, with simple low carb ingredients.
+This egg roll in a bowl is seriously addictive, delicious – a one-pan meal that’s super easy to make.
+It will become a staple weeknight dinner at your house, especially if you love egg rolls but without wrapping.
+Enjoy a quick egg roll in a bowl that’s ready in 15 minutes with simple low-carb ingredients.

 Keto crack slaw is one of our family’s quick dinners!
 If you’re wondering, “what’s is crack slaw?”, let me tell you that it’s also called low carb egg in a bowl.
 That’s because it tastes exactly like homemade egg rolls minus the wrapping and frying part.

 This recipe is filled with high nutritional value ingredients that are gluten-free and low carb.
 If you are still not convinced to try this recipe, please note that crack slaw is also paleo, grain-free, dairy-free, and a Whole30 meal recipe.

 If you’ve never made a crack bowl or egg roll in a bowl, you need to know that this recipe is basically a stir fry made with ground beef, cabbage mix, and Asian spices.
 Out of convenience, I use the pre-shredded coleslaw mix because one thing I love is simplifying my life and cutting down the prep time.

 The list of ingredients is short and here’s everything you’ll need:

 - coleslaw mix – You can also make a homemade coleslaw by chopping the white, red cabbage, and carrots.

 - ground beef – Here, you can use any kind of ground meat you have on hand: chicken, pork, turkey.
 Update: I made this recipe with ground turkey and it was fabulous: super tasty, quick and the best way to eat my veggies!